teodorus-nathaniel/personal-actions/README.md

 - Validates PR titles follow conventional commit format
 - Validates all commit messages in the PR
 - Creates default commitlint config if missing (requires `package.json`)
-- Reads pnpm version from `package.json` `packageManager` field (falls back to latest pnpm)
+- Uses Bun for package management

 ## Requirements

 - Node.js 22+
-- pnpm (installed automatically in workflows)
+- Bun (installed automatically in workflows)
-  - The workflows read the pnpm version from your `package.json` `packageManager` field (e.g., `"packageManager": "pnpm@10.7.0"`)
-  - If not specified, defaults to latest pnpm
+  - Uses the latest version of Bun
   - You can specify a custom `package.json` path via the `package_json_file` input if needed